 Grain direction is very important in curved parts.
-We select the part so that the grain follows the curves as much as possible in the areas subjected to the most load.
+We select the part so that the grain follows the curves as much as possible in the areas subject to the most load.

 When laying out the job, we draw around the back leg pattern on a board and in a position that pass the required tests for structure and appearance.
 We saw outside the drawn line to rough cut the leg on the bandsaw.

 After being planed flat and true to thickness, the leg is clamped in a carriage and cut to accurate line on the pattern shaper.
 A true line on the carriage is held against a bearing to control the cut.
 We built this shaper with two cutting heads, one rotates clockwise, the other counterclockwise.

 A plunge router with jig and fixture cuts the mortise for the arm tenon and the notch to receive the seat.